xz3k/OrbisTTY/README.md

 OrbisTTY is a simple terminal-style text renderer for **PlayStation 4 homebrew** that provides a `printf`-like interface using **sceVideoOut** and **FreeType**.

+**Note:** OrbisTTY was only tested with the provided Inconsolata-Regular.ttf!

 ## Features

 - `printf`-style text output